-If you require ORS assistance, please complete the appropriate form, and a member of the ORS will contact you shortly.
+If you require statistical, IRB or editorial assistance, please complete the Research Support Form, and a member of the ORS will contact you shortly.

 Editorial support FAQ

 1. Who is eligible for editorial support?

 Full-time CON faculty are eligible for editorial support when they are:

 - primary author on the manuscript; usually, this is the person who:

 - has written the majority of content

 - is primarily responsible for compiling, reviewing/editing and approving the final draft of the article

 - will act as corresponding author